brownhr/excess/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of excess is to …
+The `excess` package is designed to provide a set of tools and workflows to analyze and interpret hydrological cross-sectional data.
+This package is currently in development, so use with caution :smile:.

 ## Installation